postmanlabs/labs-docs/src/pages/docs/administration/billing.md

 Postman accepts direct debit payments, in which payment funds are taken directly from a linked bank account using ACH.

+To use direct debit as your payment method, do the following:

 1. Select **Add payment method**, then select **ACH Direct Debit**.
 1. Enter your email, your name, and either enter or search for your bank name.